-Decisions in relation to conflicts of interest and related party transactions are documented in accordance with the Dexus Conflicts of Interest and Related Party Transactions Policy.
+Conflicts of interest and related party transactions are documented in accordance with the Dexus Conflicts of Interest and Related Party Transactions Policy.

 Where appropriate, ongoing updates of material service engagements and financial benefits paid to related parties are provided through the continuous disclosure notices and updates published on the Fund page in the Dexus website, copies of which can be obtained by contacting us.
 The annual report for the Fund discloses the value of related party payments made from the Fund.